 The Graffiti Tour is one of them.

-You’ll learn all about the fascinating street art in Bogota including the interesting backstories of the artists, signature marks of each artist, and what the deeper meaning behind each piece of street art.
+You’ll learn all about the fascinating street art in Bogota including the interesting backstories of the artists, signature marks of each artist, and the deeper meaning behind each piece of street art.

 A lot of the graffiti represents highly controversial political topics and will give you a sneak peek into Colombia’s rocky history.